-As we transition into the new, post-pandemic normal, it’s safe to say that hospitality will never be the same.
-But with disruption comes opportunity, and the path forward — while different than it was — will lead to new beginnings for the hospitality industry, and a future powered by technology and innovation.
+After a tough few years, the future looks bright for the hospitality industry.
+It’s safe to say that hospitality will never be the same.
+But with disruption comes opportunity, and the path forward — while different than it was — has led to new beginnings for the hospitality industry, new hospitality trends, and a future powered by technology and innovation.

-The road to a full recovery is going to take time.
-But even during an era of inflation, people are getting out again and spending money on travel and leisure activities.
-So in order to survive, hospitality businesses need to quickly strategize to accommodate the influx of guests in this new normal.
-These are the top trends that will help companies make a comeback and shape the future of the industry.
+So many customers, not enough workers.
+It’s the current state of hospitality.
+Even during an era of inflation, surging hotel room prices, and higher-than-ever airfares, people are getting out again and spending money on travel and leisure activities.
+In order to survive, hospitality businesses need to quickly strategize to accommodate the influx of guests in this new normal.
+These are the current hospitality trends that will shape the future of the industry.

 The Top Five Latest Hospitality Trends